Check the Husky Card Office Operations Updates page for the most current information regarding operating hours, location, and adjusted card services.

-Students who are eligible to register, or who have already registered, may obtain their UW ID cards (Husky Cards).
+Newly admitted students and those who are currently registered for credits are eligible to obtain their UW ID cards (Husky Cards).

 Obtaining a Husky Card

-Eligible students may obtain their Husky Card by visiting the Husky Card Account & ID Center at any time during regular office hours.
-On-campus Advising & Orientation sessions through First Year Programs will include a stop at the Husky Card Account & ID Center as part of their itinerary.
+Eligible students may obtain their Husky Card by visiting the Husky Card Account & ID Center at any time during walk-in service hours.
 You will need to have your UW student ID number and U.S. state- or federally-issued photo identification with you (such as a driver's license or passport).
 We do not accept high school IDs.
 Please see our Operations Updates page for alternative options to request your card remotely.
-You can find a list of other locations at ID Center Locations
+You can find a list of other locations at ID Center Locations.

 It is important for cardholders to take proper care of their Husky Card.
 The technology that makes your card work includes an antenna, electronic chip and magnetic stripe.
 There are three primary reasons why your Husky Card would stop working: